Local Models (GGUF)

 Progress is printed in-line.
 The download is resumable — if interrupted, re-run the same command.

-Contenox scans the models directory at startup and exposes every */model.gguf it finds as a model name.
+Contenox scans ~/.contenox/models/ and exposes every */model.gguf it finds as a model name on the local provider.

 contenox config set default-model qwen3-4b